ErwanBarbedor/Plume_-_TextEngine/doc/overview.md

 ### Loop Limit

 Plume is configured to stop loops after 1000 iterations, to prevent infinite loops.
-See configuration to edit this number.
+See [config](config.md) to edit this number.
 Lua loops are not affected

 ## Number Formatting